Altinn/app-frontend-react/README.md

 There are a few ways to set up this project locally:

 <details>
-<summary>Docker (simplified setup)</summary>
+<summary>Docker (recommended for beginners)</summary>
-If you can't/won't install node on your computer, you can also run frontend in docker using the command.
+You can start a local app-frontend in Docker using these commands:

 ```bash
 git clone https://github.com/Altinn/app-frontend-react